denevell/Natch-Android/README.md

 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created
 6. I should load the posts in a thread after it's clicked on, and add a post
-7. I should delete post from a thread, and then see the existing thread, one post less.
+#.
+I should delete post from a thread, and then see the existing thread, one post less.
+#.
+I should delete a thread from within the thread page